ExpediaGroup/waggle-dance/README.md

 Y has:

-    datawarehouse
-    another_db
+    datawarehouse (this actually contains "booking" tables but is misnamed according to the new convention) another_db (this contains tables we want to refer to using this existing name, i.e. we don't want to change this)

 Z has:

-    hotel_booking
+    hotel_booking (this also contains "booking" tables but is misnamed according to the new convention)

-To achieve this we can configure Waggle Dance in X to map the names:
+To achieve a unified view of all the booking tables in the different databases (without actually renaming them in Hive) we can configure Waggle Dance in X to map from the old to the new names like so:

     federated-meta-stores: